 4. Santuario de Atotonilco

-It’s been nominated World Heritage Site by UNESCO and it’s very popular for its unique architectural achievements.
+Next on our list of things to do and nominated as a World Heritage Site by UNESCO is the Santuario de Atotonilco.
 Inside you can admire amazing paintings and frescos, original pieces of baroque sculptures and much more.

 5. Tiemplo de la Concepcion